 And left me deepening down to doom.

 Melville begins this poem by placing his speaker in a situation that is quite dire.
-In the first line the speaker is looking around him and sees, “The ribs and terrors in the whale.”
+In the first line, the speaker is looking around him and sees, “The ribs and terrors in the whale.”
 These things are “Arched” over him, creating a place of “dismal gloom.”
 It is immediately clear that this narrator has been swallowed by a whale.
-Above him he sees the rounded shape of the whale’s ribs as well as “terrors.”
-By this the unfortunate narrator could mean the dark interior of the whale’s body or all the additional things that have been swallowed that are strewn throughout the body.
+Above him, he sees the rounded shape of the whale’s ribs as well as “terrors.”
+By this, the unfortunate narrator could mean the dark interior of the whale’s body or all the additional things that have been swallowed that are strewn throughout the body.

-Due to that fact that whales swallow massive amounts of water when they eat, there are around the speaker two different types of waves.
+Due to the fact that whales swallow massive amounts of water when they eat, there are around the speaker two different types of waves.
 There are those outside the whale that are “sun-lit” by God and have “left him,” and those within.
 The water that is within the creature is washing the speaker further into the belly of the whale.

 I saw the opening maw of hell,

 Which none but they that feel can tell—

 From his place inside the whale, the speaker can see the opening of its mouth.
 He refers to it as the “opening maw of hell” through which he has passed.
 He is expecting to be born down into hell to meet “endless pains and sorrows there.”
 These pains are reserved only for those that have experienced them.
 If one has been swallowed, there is no way to tell others what they experienced.

 The speaker finishes this line by reiterating that he was “plunging to despair.”
 He is expecting that a torturous end to his life is very near.